cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 ### Troubleshooting

 The primary log file for troubleshooting is `/var/log/cloudify/cloudify-cluster.log`.
 All services log to `journald`.
+To view their logs, use `journalctl`:

+* `journalctl -u cloudify-handler-runner`
+* `journalctl -u cloudify-check-runner`
+* `journalctl -u cloudify-consul-watcher`

+If required, direct access to Consul REST API is also possible from the Manager machine: it is listening locally on port 8500, and authentication requires passing the SSL client certificate which is located at `/etc/cloudify/cluster-ssl/consul_client.crt` (with the key located at `/etc/cloudify/cluster-ssl/consul_client.key`).